 Dealing with Cyber Bullying

-Teens, adults, parents, schools, social organizations, web-based organizations and local and state authorities can and should fight cyber bullying without delay.
+Teens, adults, parents, schools, social organizations, web-based organizations and local and state authorities can and should fight bullying without delay.

 Here are some of the actions that every person and/or responsible authority should take:

 - Seek professional advice, from people who are at the forefront of the cyber bullying fight.

 - Increase Awareness – Learn, educate yourself and your environment and do not ignore signs of cyber bullying.